-Taking the Friction Out of Trading
+Removing the Friction for Advanced Trading

 Overview

 J.P.
 Morgan felt that their website for derivative warrant (DW) traders was cluttered and hard to navigate.
 As a result, users struggled to complete tasks on the site or weren't aware of the company’s complete offerings.
 This may have also caused some users to leave for competitors' products.
+With a comprehensive UX/UI and platform design revamp, advanced trading instruments such as DW’s became more accessible for a wider range of users, including retail traders.
+These improvements proved to be essential for retail traders to gain usability for J.P.Morgan's platform, resulting in greater access and reach for their products.

 Our solution

 We determined the needs of both new and experienced DW traders through research and by running usability tests on prototypes.
 After studying the feedback, we iterated new designs and streamlined the workflows used to perform tasks.
-In the end, our team created a first-class website for traders of all skill levels thanks to the valuable input of our research participants.

-Defined usability metrics to judge the success of designs for all users
+Usability metrics definedDefined usability metrics to judge the success of designs for all users. |

-Designed and tested numerous prototypes to ensure success at launch
+User-tested prototypesDesigned and tested numerous prototypes to ensure digital product success at launch. |

 Our process